redhat-cip/dci-openshift-agent/docs/development.md

 Please refer to the [full libvirt documentation](ocp_on_libvirt.md) to setup your own local libvirt environment

-# Continuous integration

-## Testing a change
+# Testing a change

-If you want to test a change from a Gerrit review or from a Github PR, use the `dci-check-change` command.
+If you want to test a change from a Gerrit review or from a GitHub PR, use the `dci-check-change` command.
 Example:

 ```console
 $ dci-check-change 21136
 ```

-to check https://softwarefactory-project.io/r/#/c/21136/ or from a Github:
+to check https://softwarefactory-project.io/r/#/c/21136/ or from a GitHub PR:

 ```console
 $ dci-check-change https://github.com/myorg/config/pull/42